Gîte

 Some gîtes do not provide linen as standard, so many gîte holidaymakers take their linen with them.
 However, many gîte owners do include linen at least as an option.

 Gîtes are encouraged by the local tourist board and planning authorities since they attract investment and tourism.

 Gîte owners are required to ensure that their gîtes are safe and comply with the necessary rules, regulations, and insurance requirements.

 In French-speaking regions of Europe, there are several associations of gîte owners.

 Gîtes de France is an organization where people can rent gîtes in France.

+Etymology

+The noun "gite" is an antiquated past participle of the verb gésir, meaning "to lie down."
+It is descended from the Latin word jacere, with the same meaning.
+Under the French Orthographic Reform of 1990, the official spelling was changed to "gite."
+The Académie française considers both spellings acceptable, and the older spelling continues to be standard.